MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 The `WindowShadingControl` object is used to reduce solar radiation through a window into the referenced thermal zone.
 For this measure, the Shading Type was set to `SwitchableGlazing`, which allows modeling simple two-state electrochromic glazing by referencing a construction for the tinted state in the `Construction with Shading Type` field.

 Modeling electrochromic glazing required the baseline window constructions to be changed from `WindowMaterial:SimpleGlazingSystem`, which models an entire window assembly as a simple monolithic layer, to a more detailed layered construction made up of `WindowMaterial:Glazing` and `WindowMaterial:Gas` objects.
-The untinted ("bleached") and tinted ("colored") window constructions were taken from the `WindowConstructs.idf` EnergyPlus example file, specifically a double-glazed air-filled electrochromic construction.
+The untinted ("bleached") and tinted ("colored") window constructions were taken from the `WindowConstructs.idf` EnergyPlus data set file, specifically a double-glazed air-filled electrochromic construction.
 The objects below show the window constructions before and after the changes to the baseline.

 ```
 WindowMaterial:SimpleGlazingSystem,